 Increased leverage for better rate negotiations with hotel chains

-20% increase in bookings of preffered hotels within 2 months of implementation
+20% increase in bookings of preferred hotels within 2 months of implementation